Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 - Audio assets must have corresponding keys in `game_config.json` via `register_audio_asset tool`
 - Follow `AUDIO_CONFIGURETION_GUIDE.md` for proper usage
 - CRITICAL: Use `register_audio_asset` tool, do not manually edit `game_config.json`
+- **CRITICAL**: You must check if all the audio resources used in `audio_config.json` can be found in `game_config.json`.
+You must call 'register_audio_asset' tool if you want to use the audio in your game.
+The `game_config.json` file comes with template is just an example and will be cleared.

 TILEMAP DESIGN:
 - Create full maps, avoid empty spaces